 The US Preventive Services Task Force (USPSTF) recommends screening for depression in adults.
 What does this mean for you?
 The next time you have a doctor's appointment, you may be asked questions about your mental health.

-We have known for years that depression is a big problem.
-According to the National Institutes of Mental Health, major depressive disorder is the leading cause of disability in the US.
-In a given year, millions of Americans will be diagnosed with a mood disorder (major depressive, dysthymic, or bipolar disorder).
+It's been known for a long time that depression is a big problem.
+According to the National Institute of Mental Health, depression is a leading cause of disability in the US.
+In a given year, millions of Americans will be diagnosed with a mood disorder (depression, dysthymia, or bipolar).

-The USPSTF urges primary care doctors to screen all adult patients for signs of depression and give them appropriate treatment and follow up care.
+The USPSTF urges primary care doctors to screen all adults for signs of depression and give them appropriate treatment and follow-up care.
+This is especially important in the elderly, pregnant women, and new mothers (for postpartum depression).

-According to USPSTF, the following two questions are a good place to start:
+According to USPSTF, the following 2 questions are a good place to start:

 If your answer is “yes” to either question, contact your primary care doctor for an evaluation.
 Your doctor may advise completing a more in-depth questionnaire or having a thorough check-up.

-Research suggests depression comes from an imbalance of certain brain hormones.
+Research suggests depression comes from an imbalance of certain brain chemicals.
 The disorder is more common in people who inherit a tendency for depression or those who are exposed to certain environmental triggers.

 Depression is treatable.
 Research has shown that antidepressant drugs and counseling—alone or in combination—are effective in combating the disorder.
 However, the combination of talk-therapy and drug therapy may be more effective than either alone.
 Alternative treatments, such as St. John's wort, are also being studied.
 And adjusting your lifestyle to include more exercise and social activities may help, as well.

 You are encouraged to talk to your doctor if you have concerns about your mental health.
 If you have thoughts of death or suicide, call for emergency medical services right away.
 With better screening and medical care, the future looks brighter for adults with depression.

 American Psychiatric Association